directus/directus/.changeset/curvy-houses-grin.md

 '@directus/app': patch
 ---

-Fixed the failing auto-creating of default languages for custom languages collections in the translation field setup
+Fixed the failing auto-creating of default languages for translation fields when using an existing, custom language collection.